PetrCala/Diploma-Thesis/R/README.md

 * `script_runner_master_thesis_cala.R` -> Script for running the code in an aesthetic way.
 Here you can modify the parameters without having to edit the `.yaml` file.
 Automatically calls the whole main script, but you can modify which parts of it should run within the parameters.
 With this, just run the *script runner* script as a whole and witness magic happen (after you handle all the bugs).
 * `README.md` -> This README file.
 * `README.pdf` -> The README file in a presentable format.
 * `user_parameters.yaml` -> Script customizable parameters.
+Created upon running the script runner.
 Can be modified either directly using a text editor or from within the `script_runner_master_thesis_cala.R` file.
 Contains parameters with file names, parts of the script to run, and parameters with which those parts should be run.

 The script run will also create these temporary folders:
 * `_cache/` -> Temporary cache files will be stored here.